 - Numerous agencies independently provide food, water, shelter, medical care, emergency shelter, search and rescue, and other services to minimize threats to life, property, and public health and safety.

-- Low-interest loans to homeowners, renters, and large and small businesses to repair or replace damaged homes, personal property, or businesses.
+- Low-interest loans to homeowners, renters, nonprofit organizations, and large and small businesses to repair or replace damaged homes, personal property, or businesses.

 Individuals qualify for disaster assistance who…

 - have suffered a loss caused by an event that the president of the United States has declared to be a major disaster

 - apply soon after a disaster is declared, within the application period for the particular benefit program